Red Schoendienst: Major league playing career (1945–1963)

 The following season, the Giants traded Schoendienst to the Milwaukee Braves for Bobby Thomson, Ray Crone, and Danny O'Connell.
 Schoendienst helped lead the team to its first pennant in nine years, batting .309 and finishing third in the NL MVP vote.
 In the World Series the Braves defeated the New York Yankees to win their only title in Milwaukee, and the franchise's first since 1914.
 Milwaukee repeated as NL champions in 1958 but lost to the Yankees in their World Series rematch; Schoendienst flied out to Mickey Mantle for the Series' final out.

 During the 1958–59 off-season Schoendienst was diagnosed with tuberculosis and underwent a partial pneumonectomy in February 1959.
 Despite being told that he would never play again, he returned to the Braves in 1960—only to be released at the end of the season.
 In 1961 he rejoined the Cardinals, first as a pinch hitter, then as a coach when Johnny Keane replaced Solly Hemus as the Cardinals' manager.
-He would remain on the Cardinals payroll in various capacities for the rest of his life.
 In his final three playing seasons he served as a player-coach, batting over .300 in both 1961 and 1962 and going hitless in five at-bats in 1963.

 In 19 seasons as a player, Schoendienst compiled a .289 batting average with 84 home runs, 773 RBI, 1,223 runs, 2,449 hits, 427 doubles, 78 triples and 89 stolen bases in 2,216 games played.
 His defensive statistics as a second baseman included 4,616 putouts, 5,243 assists, 1,368 double plays, and 170 errors in 10,029 total chances for a .983 fielding average.
 Dark considered him "the finest second baseman in the game".